Kristina01111000/lavendersite/README.md

 To Do:

-- put bundle numbers in plant description on shop page
+- put bundle names in plant description on shop page
 - put bundles on seperate pages, link to those pages with brief descrption on the native plants page lavender page pictures:
 - lavender oil and jewelry she will stage photos